captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I can stop drinking.
 ---
-I have never done drugs because
+I don't do drugs because
 ---
 I’m not sure I’d be able to stop
 ---